 This gets even stranger in the short All Hail The King, where it's revealed that Killian wasn't the REAL Mandarin either, and had borrowed the name.
 The REAL one, though never shown, is naturally miffed at other people stealing his shtick.

-In The Incredible Hulk, "The Abomination" aka Emil Blonsky goes by his given name and there is only an offhand referrence to that title once, by Samuel Sterns, who quickly points out to Blonsky that he didn't call him an abomination but rather, might turn into one if further experiments were used.
-Lampshaded in the Marvel short The Consultant, in which the name Abomination is brought up but Agt.
-Coulson says "[The World Security Council] really don't like when you call him that."
+In The Incredible Hulk, "The Abomination" aka Emil Blonsky goes by his given name and there is only an offhand referrence to that title once, when Dr. Sterns tells Blonksky that augmenting him with the Hulk's blood might turn him into "an abomination".
+The Consultant, in which the name Abomination is brought up but Agt Coulson says "[The World Security Council] really don't like when you call him that."

 Averted by The Hulk, who is called "Hulk" four times.
 The first time comes after the Culver University fight, where some college students refer to him as a "big hulk".
 Later, the military guys chasing the transformed Blonsky through New York mistakenly report that "the Hulk is in the street."
 Blonsky explicitly uses that name after the Hulk shows up for the final battle and the Hulk himself uses his patented "HULK SMASH!" at the end of the fight.

 In The Avengers, Bruce Banner notably takes pains not to call his alter-ego "the Hulk", preferring to call him "the other guy" instead.
 The one time he does say Hulk, he immediately corrects himself.
 But no one else has the same qualms.